Liu Sheng (Southern Han): Early reign

 Upon taking the throne, Liu Sheng made his brothers Liu Hongchang the Prince of Yue and Liu Honggao the Prince of Xun chancellors.
 Immediately after his enthronement, however, there were rumors throughout the Southern Han state about how Liu Bin's death occurred.
 To quell the discontent, Liu Honggao suggested putting Chen Daoxiang and the other conspirators to death.
 Liu Sheng refused, and eventually, Chen heard about Liu Honggao's suggestion.
 He therefore falsely accused Liu Honggao of plotting treason.
 On Liu Sheng's instructions, Chen and one of the conspirators, Tan Lingyin (譚令禋) ambushed Liu Honggao at a feast that Liu Honggao was holding at his mansion and put him to death.
 After this incident, Liu Sheng became suspicious of his brothers, particularly Liu Hongchang, due to Liu Hongchang's virtues and popularity.
 In 944, he sent Liu Hongchang to pay tribute to the tomb of their uncle Liu Yin, and then had bandits intercept Liu Hongchang on the way and kill him.
 Hongchang was then the main chancellor and Liu Sheng made Chen Wo the chancellor after Hongchang's death.
 He also put one brother, Liu Hongbi (劉弘弼) the Prince of Qi, under house arrest, and poisoned another, Liu Hongze (劉弘澤) the Prince of Zhen, to death.
 In 945, he killed another brother, Liu Hongya (劉弘雅) the Prince of Shao.
 He also put four of Chen's coconspirators to death, and forced the high-level official Wang Lin (王翷), whom he believed had supported Liu Hongchang's succession, to commit suicide.
 It was said that after these deaths, the entire state was in fear.
 In 946, he also put Chen and another official who warned Chen, Deng Shen (鄧伸), to death.

-In 947, Liu Sheng, concerned that his brothers would contend for the throne with his sons, executed many, possibly all, of his remaining brothers—Liu Hongbi, Liu Hongdao (劉弘道) the Prince of Gui, Liu Hongyi (劉弘益) the Prince of Ding, Liu Hongji (劉弘濟) the Prince of Bian, Liu Hongjiǎn (劉弘簡) the Prince of Tong, Liu Hongjiàn (劉弘建) the Prince of Yi, Liu Hongwei (劉弘偉) the Prince of En, and Liu Hongzhao (劉弘照) the Prince of Yi (different character than Liu Hongjìan).
+In 947, Liu Sheng, concerned that his brothers would contend for the throne with his sons, executed many, possibly all, of his remaining brothers—Liu Hongbi, Liu Hongdao (劉弘道) the Prince of Gui, Liu Hongyi (劉弘益) the Prince of Ding, Liu Hongji (劉弘濟) the Prince of Bian, Liu Hongjiǎn (劉弘簡) the Prince of Tong, Liu Hongjiàn (劉弘建) the Prince of Yi, Liu Hongwei (劉弘偉) the Prince of En, and Liu Hongzhao (劉弘照) the Prince of Yi (different character than Liu Hongjiàn).
 He took their daughters into his palace to be part of concubinage.
 He also built palaces with a total of a thousand rooms and adorned it with jewels.
 He further created a number of inhumane punishments, calling it, "the Living Hell."
 (It was said that Liu Sheng's killing of his brothers was encouraged by and planned in conjunction with his trusted eunuch Lin Yanyu.)